nxtprograms.com

 Line Follower Programming

-The program Smooth Follow uses a somewhat more complex method of following the line with the goal of going straighter and smoother (and therefore faster).
+The LineFollow5 program uses a somewhat more complex "Five State" method of following the line with the goal of going straighter and smoother (and therefore faster).
 When the robot gets aligned with the color boundary that it is trying to follow, the robot will go straight as far as it can and make small corrections left and right to try to stay on the boundary without zigzagging as much.
 See the program comments for details.
+Before using this program, you will want to calibrate the sensor (on the robot) for the lighting conditions of the surface and line you are using (see below for instructions).
+To get the best start for the line following, start the robot with the sensor near the right edge of the line.

 Challenges